kasbrot123/unostep/README.md

 # Arduino Firmware

+**TO FLASH THE MODIFIED ARDUINO PRESS THE RESET BUTTON WHEN UPLOADING THE SKETCH.
+TRY A FEW TIMES.**

 **VERY IMPORTANT NOTE**

 We modified the Arduino such that the capacitor near the `RESET ON` label is